ankitasray/20-Days-20-Javascript-Projects/Day-1-StopWatch/README.md

-:point_right: What you should see
+:point_right: Project Overview :

+* A simple and accurate stopwatch application that allows you to start, stop, and reset the timer.

-Live link:
+* Live link: